Tips: Once You Have Loans

 Repaying your student loan debt can be confusing.
 But paying late—or not at all—can have long-lasting and serious consequences.
 Use these tips, which include tips to lower monthly loan payments, get out of delinquency or default, or access opportunities for loan forgiveness, to help you plan and protect yourself.

-All Student Loan Holders
+All Student Loan Borrowers

 • Keep copies of the loan documents that you sign in person or electronically.